 First decide how many Alphabots your child will play with.
 The complete set of 26 alphabots (each robot has 3 parts) may be too many, depending upon the age, experience and literacy development of your child.
 You could start with the game cards that correspond to the letters of your child’s name, or choose just five to ten letters to explore each time you play.

 Invite your child to choose one Alphabot body to begin.
-Ask them to tell you the name of the object shown on the Alphabot’s tummy screen.
-Ask them to tell you the beginning letter sound they can hear at the start of the word.
-Then invited them to find the corresponding Alphabot head (showing the uppercase letter) and feet (lowercase letter).
+Ask them to tell you the name of the object shown on the Alphabot’s stomach screen.
+Ask them to tell you which sound they can hear at the beginning of the word.
+Then invite them to find the corresponding Alphabot head (showing the uppercase letter) and feet (lowercase letter).

-Continue matching the three body parts of each Alphabot until they are all complete.
+Continue matching the three parts of each Alphabot until they are all complete.

 Printing Your AlphaBOT Phonics Match

 Click here to download: Alphabots Alphabet Matching Game.
 Save the PDF to your computer.
 Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
 I suggest printing onto card stock or matte photo paper.
 Laminate the printed cards for durability.

 Having trouble accessing or downloading the file?
 Please try a different internet browser.